When to visit

 Big Trees Lodge Dining Room ($$-$$$)

-Located inside Big Trees Lodge (formerly the Wawona Hotel), Chef McFann’s cuisine features an array of seasonal specialties as well as traditional favorites, including fresh trout and a sumptuous flank steak.
+Located inside Big Trees Lodge (formerly the Wawona Hotel), the chef cooks up an array of seasonal specialties as well as traditional favorites, including fresh trout and a sumptuous flank steak.
 The pot roast is a favourite, and be sure to try the turkey chili when it's on the menu.
 In the summer, the Saturday night outdoor barbecue is a must.
 The former Wawona Hotel is a national historic site and was even visited by President Roosevelt.

 Mountain Room Restaurant / Yosemite Valley Lodge ($$$)